 3. Carrels must be requested each year.
 A carrel may be assigned to the same applicant for another semester or academic year depending on demand, but no special priority will be given to renewal requests.

 4. Carrels are for research project purposes and not intended as office substitutes for any reason.

 5. Carrels are assigned for a semester or academic year.
 Carrels not being renewed need to be vacated prior to the first day of classes for the following semester.

-6. A maximum of two applicants will be assigned to a carrel.
+6. A maximum of one applicants will be assigned to a carrel.